crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 parallel.spawn { }
 ```

-You can keep it single threaded if you don't need parallelism, or let users
+You can keep it single-threaded if you don't need parallelism, or let users
 determine the parallelism through a `--threads N` argument.

-Your application.
-Your choice.
+Your application, your choice.

 ## What do execution contexts provide?

 Execution contexts allow you to start one or many fiber orchestrators to run
 fibers in different manners.
 Fibers are tied to their execution context, and the
-execution of fibers depend on its context.
+execution of fibers depends on the context they belong to.

 We currently provide three different context types:

 - **Concurrent**: Fibers spawned into the context run concurrently to each
-  others, and will never run in parallel, they only run in parallel to fibers
+  other, and will never run in parallel; they only run in parallel to fibers
   running in other contexts.

 - **Parallel**: Fibers spawned in a parallel context run concurrently and in
-  parallel to each others, in addition to fibers running in other contexts.
+  parallel to each other, in addition to fibers running in other contexts.
 The
-  context auto scales to many CPU cores.
+  context automatically scales to many CPU cores.

 - **Isolated**: Spawn a single fiber to a system thread.
 The fiber owns the
   thread for its whole lifetime.
 The fiber can block the thread however it wants